-- i.
-Cryptography was developed to create secure communication while there was a thirdparty present also known as . - ii. is used in protecting passwords, securing classified messages and also used to protect personal and sensitive data. - iii.
-Cryptography not only protects the information, but also verifies the of data. - iv. is the reverse process of encryption. - v.
-EMM stands for. - vi. are file used for proving the authenticity of the user or sender - vii.
-OTP stands for. - 2.
-State True or False - i.
-Hash functions are two-way cryptographic schemes. - ii.
-Encryption is also used to provide authentication of the time a message was sent. - iii.
-Secret key cryptography transforms (scrambles) a message into something resembling random noise. - iv.
+Cryptography was developed to create secure communication while there was a third- party present also known as is used in protecting passwords, securing classified messages and also used to protect personal and sensitive data.
+Cryptography not only protects the information, but also verifies the of data. is the reverse process of encryption.
+EMM stands for are file used for proving the authenticity of the user or sender OTP stands for iv.
 Your private key is used by others to encrypt messages sent to you.